byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 *An interactive space curated to explore, learn, reflect, ... on how Wo-Man interact, impact and live in their personal environments; homes, work, travel, ..., spaces.*

-Designing and creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.

 **Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals or plants for observation or research.
 Often, a portion of the ecosystem for a particular species is simulated on a smaller scale, with controls for environmental conditions.

 #### The aim; to harmonize the Natural World with the Modern World.

 Mind, Body, Earth; Anima Mundi (world soul) Symbiotic Connections.
+Creating live and dynamic, open independent spaces that feel as they have existed long before ones arrival and will remain long after their depart.

 An enchanted sensibility can be strategically cultivated to ***'Capitalize On The Use Of The Senses To Create Change'.***